lnadi17/freeuni-car/README.md

 <figure>
   <img src="./readme_images/close_up.jpg" alt="Close Up of Hardware Setup" width="300px">
-  <figcaption>Picture: Early close up picture of the car</figcaption>
+  <figcaption>Caption: Early close up picture of the car</figcaption>
 </figure>

 ## Future Development
-Unfortunately, Freecar was disassembled a couple of months after finishing the Sophomore Project.
-We could not find videos that could showcase the finished version of this car.
-No future development of this project is planned, and repository is archived.
-Feel free to explore this repository, fork it if you want, or use parts of the code.
+Unfortunately, Freecar was disassembled a couple of months after finishing the Sophomore Project, and no future development of this project is planned.
+The repository is archived and serves as a reference for educational purposes.
+Feel free to explore the repository, fork it if you wish, or use parts of the code for your own projects.

 <figure>
   <img src="./readme_images/dc_demo.gif" alt="Early Prototype">
-  <figcaption>Picture: Video captured when Freecar was still attached to the DC source</figcaption>
+  <figcaption>Caption: Video captured when Freecar was still attached to the DC source</figcaption>
 </figure>